lmkr/vine/labs/staticrouting/lab-staticrouting.md

 ![](../img/ip-routing-lab.png)

 The laboratory can imported into VNE by the following
-steps: IS THE LAB ALREADY INSIDE VINE?
-OTHERWISE IT NEED TO BEMADE AVAILABLE SOMEWHERE ELSE
+steps:

 - Start VNE.

 - In VNE, press ALT-F2 in order to bring up the *Execute program*-dialog.
 Type in *firefox*, and wait for it to start.

-- Point FireFox to http://www.daimi.au.dk/NPaI/routing-workshop.tar.bz2 by typing it in the location bar.
+- Point FireFox to https://www.dropbox.com/s/yg5ixxu42p0cct5/routing-excercise.tar.bz2-lab.tar.bz2?dl=0 by typing it in the location bar.
 When asked what to do with the file, choose *Save As*.
 The file will now be saved to the desktop.

 - When FireFox is finished downloading, close both FireFox windows.